 The Administrative Division is responsible for coordinating overall IPUC activities.
-The division includes the three commissioners, a policy strategist, a commission secretary, an executive administrator, and support personnel.
+The division includes the three commissioners, a policy strategist, a commission secretary, an executive director, and support personnel.

-The policy strategists are executive level positions reporting directly to the commissioners with policy and technical consultation and research support regarding major regulatory issues in the areas of electricity, telecommunications, water and natural gas.
-Strategists are also charged with developing comprehensive policy strategy, providing assistance and advice on major litigation before the commission, public agencies and organizations.
+The policy strategist is an executive level position reporting directly to the commissioners with policy and technical consultation and research support regarding major regulatory issues in the areas of electricity, telecommunications, water and natural gas.
+The strategist also is charged with developing comprehensive policy strategy, providing assistance and advice on major litigation before the commission, public agencies and organizations.

-Contact Stephen Goodson, policy strategist 334-0354.
+Contact Stephen Goodson, policy strategist, at 1-208-334-0323.

 The commission secretary, a post established by Idaho law, keeps a precise public record of all commission proceedings.
 The secretary issues notices, orders and other documents to the proper parties and is the official custodian of documents issued by and filed with the commission.
 Most of these documents are public records.
-Contact Diane Hanian, commission secretary, at 334-0338.
+Contact Jan Noriyuki, commission secretary, at 1-208-334-0338.

 The executive director has primary responsibility for the commission's fiscal and administrative operations, preparing the commission budget and supervising fiscal, administration, public information, personnel, information systems, rail section operations and pipeline safety.
 The executive director also serves as a liaison between the commission and other state agencies and the Legislature.

-Contact Maria Riley-Barratt, executive director, at 334-0337.
+Contact Maria Barratt-Riley, executive director, at 1-208-334-0337.

 The public information office is responsible for public communication between the commission, the general public and interfacing governmental offices.
 The responsibility includes news releases, responses to public inquiries, coordinating and facilitating commission workshops and public hearings and the preparation and coordination of any IPUC report directed or recommended by the Idaho Legislature or Governor.
+The office also works with Legal staff to coordinate responses to public records requests.

-Contact Adam Rush, public information officer, at 334-0339.
+Contact Adam Rush, public information officer, at 1-208-334-0339.